jverzani/SymPyPythonCall.jl/docs/src/introduction.md

 These are identical expressions, though viewed differently.

-A more broad-brush approach is to let `SymPy` simplify the values.
+A more broad-brush approach is to let `SymPyCall` simplify the values.
 In this case, the common value of `x` is factored out:

 ```jldoctest introduction
 julia> simplify(q)